karlseguin/the-little-redis-book/en/redis.md

 Redis doesn't officially support Windows, but there are options available.
 You wouldn't run these in production, but I've never experienced any limitations while doing development.

+The official port of Microsoft Open Technologies, Inc. can be found at <https://github.com/MSOpenTech/redis>.
+As of this writing the solution is not ready for use in production systems.

-One solution can be found at <https://github.com/dmajkic/redis/downloads>.
-Download the most up to date version (which should be at the top of the list).
+The previous solution with ready to use builds for Windows can be found at <https://github.com/dmajkic/redis/downloads>.
+You can download the most up to date version (which should be at the top of the list).
 Extract the zip file and, based on your architecture, open either the `64bit` or `32bit` folder.

-Another possibility is the official port of Microsoft Open Technologies, Inc. who started porting Redis to Windows and their fork can be found at <https://github.com/MSOpenTech/redis>.
-As of this writing the solution is not ready for use in production systems.

 ### On *nix and MacOSX